andre-j3sus/ist-meic-notes/1st-semester/dad/2-coordination-services.md

 ### Paxos Implementation

-Chubby implements Paxos with some twists.
+Chubby implements Paxos with some twists:

 #### Leaders